 Ignatius of Antioch was the bishop of the church in Antioch likely personally acquainted with the Apostle John.
-He is well-known for the letters he wrote while on voyage as a prisoner to Rome as a prisoner awaiting execution.
-By all accounts he was looking forward to his martyrdom, likely as a result of his desire to imitate Christ’s Passion and suffering, and therefore be united with him in suffering.
-As he traveled he was joined by Christians who followed him and he left letters in the cities he visited.
+He is well-known for the letters he authored while on voyage as a prisoner to Rome awaiting execution.
+By all accounts, he was looking forward to his martyrdom, likely as a result of his desire to imitate Christ’s Passion and suffering, and therefore be united with him in such affliction: “I am writing to all the churches to let it be known that I will gladly die for God if only you do not stand in my way… Let me be food for the wild beasts, for they are my way to God.”
+As he traveled, he was joined by Christians who followed him.
+Ignatius left letters in the cities he visited.
 These letters encouraged people in the faith while some were critical of the Judaizers (those who identified as Christians yet taught that Jewish customs and practices needed to be embraced in order to attain salvation) who rejected the authority of New Testament texts, as well as those who promoted heretical beliefs such as the Docetists.
 Ignatius criticized the Docetists for teaching that Christ did not have a natural, human body while on Earth but a phantom one, and that Christ had suffered and died only in appearance.
 Ignatius contended that Christ’s body was a human one.

 “Now, as Polycarp was entering into the stadium, there came to him a voice from heaven, saying, “Be strong, and show thyself a man, O Polycarp!”
 No one saw who it was that spoke to him; but those of our brethren who were present heard the voice.
 And as he was brought forward, the tumult became great when they heard that Polycarp was taken.
 And when he came near, the proconsul asked him whether he was Polycarp.
 On his confessing that he was, [the proconsul] sought to persuade him to deny [Christ], saying, “Have respect to thy old age,” and other similar things, according to their custom, [such as], “Swear by the fortune of Caesar; repent, and say.
 Away with the Atheists.”
 But Polycarp, gazing with a stern countenance on all the multitude of the wicked heathen then in the stadium, and waving his hand towards them, while with groans he looked up to heaven, said, “Away with the Atheists.”
 Then, the proconsul urging him, and saying, “Swear, and I will set thee at liberty, reproach Christ;” Polycarp declared, “Eighty and six years have I served Him, and He never did me any injury: how then can I blaspheme my King and my Saviour?”

-Following this remark the elderly Polycarp was taken to the stake.
+Polycarp was then taken to the stake.